Berghain: Nightclub

+Lab.oratory

+The basement holds a male-only establishment called "Lab.oratory", which Rolling Stone described in 2014 as being "known as Berlin’s most extreme sex club."
+For Snax parties, Lab.oratory and Berghain are combined into a single venue.
+This is in tradition with the old Snax at Ostgut in Mühlenstraße, but takes place less frequently.

 Culture

 Berghain has become associated with decadence and hedonism.
 It is open continuously most weekends from Saturday night through late Monday morning.
-The club offers dark rooms dedicated to sexual activity, and media have frequently reported of guests openly indulging in sexual acts.
-In 2019 Frieze magazine observed that while in Berghain's early years, "the main room was mostly a space for gay men, [...] now its queer palette is more mixed [but] the club’s values remain the same: concealment, queerness and excess."
-The twice-yearly Snax Party is reserved for gay patrons.
+The club offers dark rooms dedicated to sexual activity, and media have frequently reported on guests openly indulging in sexual acts.
+In 2019 Frieze magazine observed that in Berghain's early years, "the main room was mostly a space for gay men, [...] and now its queer palette is more mixed [however] the club’s values remain the same: concealment, queerness and excess".
+The twice-yearly Snax Party is reserved for gay patrons only.

-No photos are allowed inside the club, with patrons required to cover their smartphone cameras with a sticker.
-The policy was maintained in 2020 when the club temporarily converted into an art space for the "Studio Berlin" exhibition during the COVID-19 pandemic.
-In the toilets of the club there are no mirrors, so that guests are spared the "buzzkilling indignity of seeing their own faces after an epic partying session."
+No photos are allowed to be taken inside the club, and patrons are required to cover their smartphone cameras with a sticker.
+This policy was also maintained in 2020 when the club temporarily converted into an art space for the "Studio Berlin" exhibition during the COVID-19 pandemic.
+Additionally, the toilets of the club have no mirrors, purportedly so the club's guests are spared the "buzzkilling indignity of seeing their own faces after an epic partying session".

-A 2022 academic study described Berghain as a unique 'pharmacolibidinal constellation', where sexual orientations may become porous, and preexisting behaviors altered, owing to the environment.
+A 2022 academic study described Berghain as a unique "pharmacolibidinal constellation", where existing sexual orientations may become porous, as well as preexisting behaviors altered, due to the environment.

-The club's door policy is notorious for being both strict and opaque, generating accusations of racism and frequent debate and speculation about how to get in.
-Head bouncer Sven Marquardt, who is also a photographer, is a minor celebrity in the techno scene.
+The club's door policy is notorious for being both strict and opaque, generating frequent debate and speculation.
+The club's bouncers have also been accused of racism.
+The head bouncer Sven Marquardt, who is a photographer, is also a minor celebrity in the techno scene.